Court Reporters Certification

 No. Please refer to the Rules 4.3 and 6.6 for information on what is and is not acceptable for Texas court reporter CE requirements.

 Credit can only be given for actual attendance time.
-If the program is only 1.5 hours in duration, but NCRA gives you 3 hours of credit for it, only 1.5 hours will apply towards your Texas certification.
+If the program is only 1.5 hours in duration, but NCRA gives you 3 hours of credit for it, only 1.5 hours may be eligible to apply towards your Texas certification.

 There are no fees for course approval.

 The JBCC Rules, which were adopted by the Supreme Court of Texas, requires a criminal history record search by fingerprint submission.
 A Texas and a national search will be conducted through the Department of Public Safety (DPS) and the Federal Bureau of Investigation (FBI).

 DPS has a contracted vendor to take and process fingerprint submissions for licensing purposes.
 We strongly recommend you use this service.
 We can only accept criminal history reports that are electronically submitted by DPS directly to the Commission.
 Staff will email the required form needed to schedule their fingerprinting appointment to applicants who have not yet been fingerprinted for the JBCC, after we’ve received their applications.

 IdentoGO is a vendor contracted by DPS to provide fingerprinting services in the State of Texas.
 Fingerprints done with the vendor are submitted digitally to DPS.
 Results are submitted electronically directly to the JBCC by DPS.
 This results in fewer rejected fingerprints and faster processing.